ChengliangTang/Wasserstein-Distributional-Learning/README.md

 The second comparison method CLR regression is implemented by adapting the R codes from the reference paper **Talská, R., Menafoglio, A., Machalová, J., Hron, K., & Fišerová, E. (2018).
 Compositional regression with functional response.
 Computational Statistics & Data Analysis, 123, 66-85**.

+The third comparison method MDN is implemented in Python 3 with Tensorflow.
+All the function definitions are contained in Python notebooks.

 # Instructions for Use

 ## Reproducibility